 The evolution of public relations

 A press release was once the most convenient way to convey news and messages, focusing on creativity and, most importantly, the story or news being shared.
 Press releases had to be engaging stories – usually shocking, sad, or exciting – anything that would elicit an emotional reaction from the reader.
-Only ten years ago, public relations was mostly done over the phone, and journalists were overwhelmed by the number of phone calls they received about featuring press releases.
+Only ten years ago, public relations was mostly done over the phone.
+It was normal for journalists to field an overwhelming number of phone calls about featuring press releases.
 Companies will still need an exciting story to get their PR piece published, but they must consider some additional factors.

 Companies can now hire PR firms to manage their public relations.
 These specialist firms handle the distribution of press releases to drive traffic to the company website.